0xADD1E/Databases-Project/Phase1/Description.md

 - The Power attribute is the damage the attack can do.

 **AttackTypes**
->*The AttackTypes entity contains the details of what PokÈmon type an attack is considered.*
+>*The AttackTypes entity contains the details of what Pok√©mon type an attack is considered.*
 - The Attack attribute is a package containing Attacks, it is the many end of the relation
 - The Type attribute is a package containing Types, it is the many end of the relation

 **Types**
 >*The Types entity contains the name of the type.
-Currently in PokÈmon there are normal, fighting, flying, poison, ground, rock, bug, ghost, steel, fire, water, grass, electric, psychic, ice, dragon, dark, and fairy types.
-These types describe what are considered to be ìelementalî properties.*
+Currently in Pok√©mon there are normal, fighting, flying, poison, ground, rock, bug, ghost, steel, fire, water, grass, electric, psychic, ice, dragon, dark, and fairy types.
+These types describe what are considered to be ‚Äúelemental‚Äù properties.*
 - The only attribute is Name which states the name of the type

 **TypeMatchups**
 >*The TypeMatchups entity describes which types are strong against, or are weaker to other types.
-This entityís attributes are the effectiveness multiplier given to an attack when there is a type advantage, the self-attribute which indicates if the damage is against the playerís PokÈmon, and the Other attribute which indicates if the damage is against the opponent.*
+This entity‚Äôs attributes are the effectiveness multiplier given to an attack when there is a type advantage, the self-attribute which indicates if the damage is against the player‚Äôs Pok√©mon, and the Other attribute which indicates if the damage is against the opponent.*
 - The EffectivenessMultiplier attribute contains the value that the effectiveness is modified by
 - The self attribute contains whether the advantage is with or against the player
 - The Other attribute contains whether the advantage is with or against the opponent

-**PokÈmon**
+**Pok√©mon**
->*The PokÈmon entity details an individual PokÈmonís characteristics.*
+>*The Pok√©mon entity details an individual Pok√©mon‚Äôs characteristics.*
-- The PokedexID attribute is the PokÈmonís ID given by the in game PokÈdex tool
+- The PokedexID attribute is the Pok√©mon‚Äôs ID given by the in game Pok√©dex tool
-- The Name attribute is the PokÈmon's name
+- The Name attribute is the Pok√©mon's name
-- The GenderDistribution is the gender of the PokÈmon
+- The GenderDistribution is the gender of the Pok√©mon
-- The Legendary attribute states whether the PokÈmon is considered to be of a legendary variety
+- The Legendary attribute states whether the Pok√©mon is considered to be of a legendary variety

 **PokemonEvolutions**
->*The PokemonEvolutions entity contains the evolution information for a PokÈmon.*
+>*The PokemonEvolutions entity contains the evolution information for a Pok√©mon.*
-- The Base attribute is the PokÈmonís current form
+- The Base attribute is the Pok√©mon‚Äôs current form
-- The Evolution attribute is the form the PokÈmon can become.
+- The Evolution attribute is the form the Pok√©mon can become.

-## Could we remove Media and MIMETypes if we aren't going to use them?
 **Media**
->*The Media entity details the media in which a PokÈmon is featured.*
+>*The Media entity details the media in which a Pok√©mon is featured.*
-- The IntegerId attribute contains the PokÈmon Id the media is about
+- The IntegerId attribute contains the Pok√©mon Id the media is about
 - The FileName attribute contains the name of the file in which the media is stored
 - The BLOBdata attribute is the media data stored in the database
-- The PokÈmon attribute is a package containing Pokemon, it is the many end of the relation
+- The Pok√©mon attribute is a package containing Pokemon, it is the many end of the relation
 - The MIMEType attribute is a package containing MIMETypes, it is the many end of the relation

 **MIMETypes**